wJoenn/louisramosdev/content/blogs/frontend-webdev-from-beginner-to-developer.md

 You know have access to a much more complete tech stack and at this point you can safely start looking for jobs with your current knowledge if that's what you're aiming at.

 Right now is a good place to take a break before learning new stuffs.<br />
 Make a couple small projects, get familiar with this stack if you feel the need to and you can continue with the rest once you feel ready to.

-Then, there's a couple more tools that you should definitely look into.
+There are still a couple more tools that you should definitely look into at some point though.
 They are tools that you will have probably seen by name in some articles or in some job posts by now and it's finally time to dive into them.<br /><br />

 ### 11. <button class="embed" data-src="https://youtube.com/embed/zQnBQ4tB3ZA">TypeScript</button>